-"taxable income (as determined before making the said deductions) derived by him during such year from rental income".
+"taxable income (as determined before making the said deductions) derived by the taxpayer during such year from rental income".

-(Emphasis added.)
+(Emphasis added)

 A taxable capital gain is included in paragraph (b) of the definition of "taxable income" by section 26A.
 It is not the amount received or accrued on disposal of an affected asset that is included in taxable income, but the "taxable capital gain".
-The amount received or accrued may be reduced by certain amounts under the Eighth Schedule, being the base cost of the asset, any recoupment under section 8(4), offsetting capital losses and the inclusion rate.
+The amount received or accrued for the disposal of an asset (proceeds) may be reduced by certain amounts under the Eighth Schedule, being the base cost of the asset, any recoupment under section 8(4), offsetting capital losses and the inclusion rate.
 The taxable income derived from rental income therefore includes "the taxable capital gain" from the disposal of an affected asset.
 For more information regarding capital gains tax, see the Comprehensive Guide to Capital Gains Tax.